yeetman-cmd/unblock-survivio/README.md

 <br><br><br><br><br><br><br><br>

 Powered by [Randomblock1’s GitHub repo](https://github.com/Randomblock1/unblock-survivio) and made with ❤️
+If you like this repo, star it on GitHub and share it with your friends!

 Note: if you fork this, the paragraph that says “powered by randomblock1’s github repo” must be preserved and not removed or edited on any page.
 Thanks.